IBM/agile-service-manager-gis-map-plugin/README.md

 On the top right of the map, users can choose to filter certain layers of the map to be on or off.
 This allows the map to be focused on the important locations for a specific task.

 ### Relationship links
 Relationships between resources can be pulled from ASM using the configuration parameter `LINK_TYPES or linkEdgeTypes`.
 These relationships will be shown on the map via a line if both end of the link are present on the map.
-The colouring of the link can be set using the configuration parameter `LINK_COLOR_PROPS or linkColorPropertyNames` which it will use if present on the relationship.
+The coloring of the link can be set using the configuration parameter `LINK_COLOR_PROPS or linkColorPropertyNames` which it will use if present on the relationship.

 ### Geo Boundary
 This is a new experimental feature, allow geographical areas to be drawn on the map.
 This requires the boundary definition to be supplied using the format suggested in the latlng specification described in https://leafletjs.com/reference-1.6.0.html#polygon.
 You can identify the resource types in ASM which are boundaries using the configuration parameter  `BOUNDARY_TYPES or boundaryEntityTypes` and you will also need to set the parameter name that hold the boundary definition.
 This is set using the configuration parameter `BOUNDARY_PROPS or boundaryPropertyNames`.
-Below is an example of this being applied to the map you will notice that the colouring matches the maximal severity colouring.
+Below is an example of this being applied to the map you will notice that the coloring matches the maximal severity coloring.

 ![Boundary](./readme-images/boundary.png "Boundary")

 ### Affected radius
-This is a new experimental feature, to allow you to add an affect radius in metres to a given resource location.
+This is a new experimental feature, to allow you to add an affect radius in meters to a given resource location.
 This will automatically apply the affect radius if the property provided of the location has a valid value.
 To set this property us the configuration parameter `AFFECTED_RADIUS_PROPS or affectedRadiusPropertyNames`.
-Below is an example of the radius being applied, you will notice that the colouring matches the maximal severity colouring.
+Below is an example of the radius being applied, you will notice that the coloring matches the maximal severity coloring.

 ![Radius](./readme-images/radius.png "Radius")